martenframework/marten/docs/docs/handlers-and-http/reference/generic-handlers.md

 It should be noted that the redirect response issued will be a 302 (found).

-The model class used to create the new record can be configured through the use of the [`#model`](pathname:///api/dev/Marten/Handlers/RecordCreate.html#model(model%3ADB%3A%3AModel.class%3F)-class-method) class method.
+The model class used to create the new record can be configured through the use of the [`#model`](pathname:///api/dev/Marten/Handlers/RecordCreate.html#model(model_klass)-macro) macro.
 The schema used to perform the validation can be defined through the use of the [`#schema`](pathname:///api/dev/Marten/Handlers/Schema.html#schema(schema%3AMarten%3A%3ASchema.class%3F)-class-method) class method.
 Alternatively, the [`#schema_class`](pathname:///api/dev/Marten/Handlers/Schema.html#schema_class-instance-method) method can also be overridden to dynamically define the schema class as part of the request handler handling.

 The [`#template_name`](pathname:///api/dev/Marten/Handlers/Rendering/ClassMethods.html#template_name(template_name%3AString%3F)-instance-method) class method allows defining the name of the template to use to render the schema while the [`#success_route_name`](pathname:///api/dev/Marten/Handlers/Schema.html#success_route_name(success_route_name%3AString%3F)-class-method) method can be used to specify the name of a route to redirect to once the schema has been validated.
 Alternatively, the [`#sucess_url`](pathname:///api/dev/Marten/Handlers/Schema.html#success_url(success_url%3AString%3F)-class-method) class method can be used to provide a raw URL to redirect to.
 The [same method](pathname:///api/dev/Marten/Handlers/Schema.html#success_url-instance-method) can also be overridden at the instance level to rely on a custom logic to generate the success URL to redirect to.